Last Updated: 31st March 2020

-Yet another way of losing weight is by counting the steps you take.
+Count steps to lose weight.
+That’s what my doctor told me when I was struggling with my weight.
 The popular notion is taking 10,000 steps a day will make you lose weight safely and put that lose weight well away from you.
 But is there any truth to that?

-The first time I heard about counting steps to lose weight was at my doctor’s who told me to take at least 10,000 steps every day to lose weight.
+The first time I heard about counting steps to lose weight was at my doctor’s .
+She advised me to count steps and make it a goal to take at least 10,000 steps every day to lose weight.
 I thought – “Piece of cake!
 Surely running after a toddler and doing all the housework will tide me over 10,000 steps by afternoon itself. ”

 Boy, was I ever so wrong?!